finol-digital/Card-Game-Simulator/docs/ROADMAP.md

 - Console versions (Switch, ps4, xbone)
 - Support game-specific rules enforcement
 - Add link to rules from somewhere within *Play Mode*
+- Create tool to automatically convert games and decks from OCTGN to CGS